thesmartenergy/CNR-SmartChargingProvider/src/site/markdown/examples.md

 # API use example

-This API defines only two operations, as described [here](index.html).
+This RESTful API exposes only one Resource container, as described [here](index.html).

 It is planed that the Server will to consume requests with any Content-Type, provided that the Client uses the [SPARQL-Generate](http://w3id.org/sparql-generate/) Protocol.
 This Protocol gives the Server the opportunity to `interpret` the content as an [RDF Graph](https://www.w3.org/TR/rdf11-concepts/#section-rdf-graph).
 The RDF Graph interpretation of the content needs to be conformant with the Electric Vocabulary of the [Multidimensional Quantity Ontology](http://w3id.org/multidimensional-quantity/), and the SEAS Knowledge Model.